Neurogenetics Curriculum

 4. 4.Distinguish between Fragile X full mutation (gene silencing) and premutation-associated conditions (FXTAS, FXPOI) and explain the different pathogenic mechanisms (RNA toxicity vs. FMRP loss)

-5. 5.Describe the clinical stages of classic Rett Syndrome and the challenges of MECP2-targeted gene therapy due to dosage sensitivity
+5. 5.Describe the clinical stages of classic Rett syndrome and the challenges of MECP2-targeted gene therapy due to dosage sensitivity

-6. 6.Select appropriate genetic tests for each disorder, recognizing that Fragile X CGG repeat expansions are not detected by standard whole exome sequencing (modern WGS may screen for some STR disorders)
+7. 7.Select appropriate genetic tests for each disorder, recognizing that Fragile X CGG repeat expansions are not detected by standard whole exome sequencing (modern WGS may screen for some STR disorders)

 01Tuberous Sclerosis Complex: Overview and Clinical Features